 The one place where the Pure Clean let us down was in its battery life.
 This shower only made it 32 continuous minutes, not nearly as long as others we've tested in the past.
 To be fair, that's still a pretty luxurious shower — you'd need an extensive water reservoir to bathe that long!
 We ran through an entire 5-gallon bucket in about 5 minutes.

 Ease of Set Up

-The Pure Clean can deliver home-like shower comfort even when you're far from home.
-Because of its bucket and electricity requirements, we think the best place to use something like this shower is car camping, van life, or out in the backyard.
-If you were really set on this level of comfort, you could pair the Pure Clean with a collapsible sink and take it with you backpacking, but we'd recommend checking out our Top Pick for Backpacking, the Advanced Elements 5-Gallon, instead.
+The Pure Clean can deliver home-like shower comfort even when you're far away.
+Because of its bucket and electricity requirements, we think the best place to use something like this is car camping, van life, or out in the backyard.
+If you are set on this level of comfort, you could pair the Pure Clean with a collapsible sink and take it with you backpacking, but it wouldn't be our first choice.

 — Maggie Brandenburg